 1. Combine all the ingredients in a small bowl.

-2. I then ran the liquid-y homemade mustard mixture through a small food processor (like this one) but a blender or something similar would probably work.
-I just wanted to get rid of all the lumpiness of all the powders.
+2. Next, the liquid homemade mustard mixture through a small food processor (like this one) but a blender or something similar would probably work.
+You want to get rid of all the lumpiness you may see from the powder ingredients.

-3. Pour into a small saucepan and heat on medium-low until it thickens.
-This will happen pretty quickly, especially with this small quantity – less than 5 minutes.
+3. Pour the mixture into a small saucepan and heat it on medium-low until it thickens.
+This will happen pretty quickly, especially with this small quantity.
+It will probably take less than 5 minutes.

 That’s it!
 So simple!

 There are some ways you can tweak this recipe, for sure.
 You can add more honey.
 You can use other types of vinegar (i.e. apple cider).
-I even saw one where someone used wine.
+You could use different seasonings or even use wine.

 ** A Warning **

-At first this homemade mustard will be REALLY spicy.
-I was kinda blown away by how spicy it was, actually!
+At first, this homemade mustard will be REALLY spicy.
+You may be blown away by how spicy it is, actually!
 But, it will mellow out over time.
 If you leave it out of the fridge, it will mellow more.
 If you stick it right in the fridge, the spiciness will tend to stick around.